supermaven-inc/supermaven-nvim/README.md

 The `ignore_filetypes` table is used to ignore filetypes when using supermaven-nvim.
 If a filetype is present as a key, and its value is `true`, supermaven-nvim will not display suggestions for that filetype.

+It is possible to completely disable the suggestions temporarily, or toggle it on or off.
+By default the keymap is set to `<C-\\>`.
+The plugin can also start with suggestions disabled by default using the `suggestions_start_disabled` option.

 `suggestion_color` and `cterm` options can be used to set the color of the suggestion text.

 ```lua